Personal Injury Lawyer Peachtree City, GA

 - Wrongful death cases

-If we have suffered an injury due to another party’s negligence, a personal injury lawyer can assess whether we have a case.
+If you have suffered an injury due to another party’s negligence, our personal injury attorney can assess whether you have a case.

-Most personal injury lawyers work on a contingency fee basis, meaning we don’t pay anything upfront.
-Instead, they take a percentage of the compensation they win for us.
-If they don’t win the case, we typically owe them nothing.
-This allows us to pursue justice without worrying about legal fees.
+Most personal injury lawyers work on a contingency fee basis, meaning you don’t pay anything upfront.
+Instead, we take a percentage of the compensation we win for you.
+If we don’t win the case, you typically owe us nothing.
+This allows you to pursue justice without worrying about legal fees.

-The amount of compensation varies depending on the case, but we may be entitled to:
+The amount of compensation varies depending on the case, but you may be entitled to:

 - Medical expenses (past and future treatment)